matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 - This is a divide and conquer algorithm which partitions the list at every step.
 - The partition is not based on the length, or an artificial index, it's based on a pivot.
 - The pivot is an element from the list.
-- The list is partitioned with all elements smaller than the pivot on one side and larger than the pivot on the other.
+- The list is partitioned with all elements smaller than the pivot on one side and larger than the pivot on the problems.other.
 - This pivot partition is applied to all sub-lists till the list is sorted.
 - In the very first iteration the sublist which we partition is the entire list.
 - First we choose a pivot to partition the list.